I LOVE to travel and use every bit of my vacation time to explore our beautiful planet.

 Let me give you a hint: technology is your friend.

-I’m sure you can agree that technology and the internet have changed the way many things work – often for the better.
+I’m sure you agree that technology and the internet have changed the way many things work – often for the better.

 During my recovery, I found that was most certainly the case when it came to planning and booking vacations.